tgvoskuilen/meshBalancing/README.md

                 fieldDicts.subDict(DimensionedField<tensor,volMesh>::typeName)
             );

-  6.  [ __INFREQUENT CRASH__ ] The version of scotch shipped with OpenFOAM-2.1.x (Version 5.1.11)
-      has a bug that will show up sometimes when you are balancing the mesh.
-The error will say something to the effect of `dgraphFoldComm: internal error (3)`.
-Sometimes restarting the run is enough to recover, but occassionally it cannot get past that.
-The solution is to upgrade scotch to 5.1.12 (do NOT upgrade to 6.0.0, it is not compatible with OpenFOAM-2.1.x).

-      To do this upgrade, download and extract the source files for scotch 5.1.12 into ThirdParty-2.1.x/scotch_5.1.12.
-Next, change OpenFOAM-2.1.x/etc/config/scotch.sh to point
-      to this new folder.
-Clean the third party directory with its `Allclean` and recompile it with its `Allwmake`.
-Then go to OpenFOAM-2.1.x/src/parallel and clean it with `wclean` and `rmdepall`.
-Recompile it with its `Allwmake`.
-Then, just to be sure, go to OpenFOAM-2.1.x/src and run `Allwmake`.

-  7.  [ __METHOD ERROR__ ] In the current implementation of dynamicRefineFvMesh, on which
+  6.  [ __METHOD ERROR__ ] In the current implementation of dynamicRefineFvMesh, on which
       this is based, a refined cell can be coarsened if the minimum refinementField value in any of its child cells is less than the threshhold in the dictionary.
-This is nonsense and leads to oscillatory refinement.
+This leads to oscillatory refinement when the edge of the refinement field is sharply defined.
 Consider the following cell, showing the value of `refinementField` in each cell

          +------+------+